sys-bio/tellurium/README.md

 2. Double-click the .dmg file to open a new window
 3. Double-click the Spyder icon

-### pip package (no front-end)
+### Install via pip (no front-end)
 [![PyPI version](https://badge.fury.io/py/tellurium.svg)](https://badge.fury.io/py/tellurium)

-Binaries wheels for `Tellurium` are available from PyPi and support 64-bit Python versions 2.7, 3.5, and 3.6 for Windows, Mac, and Linux.
+Binary pip packages for `Tellurium` are available from PyPi and support 64-bit Python versions 2.7, 3.5, and 3.6 for Windows, Mac, and Linux.
 Pip packages are tested on Fedora 22, Debian 8, Ubuntu 14.04, and Mac OS X 10.10.

 The latest package release can be installed via